kaliRegenold/SeniorDesign/DesignDoc/source/design.rst

 Technologies Overview
 ---------------------

-The system is being developed using ROS 1 kinetic to control inter process communication between systems.
+The system is being developed using ROS Kinetic to control inter process communication between systems.
 To track the AR tags on the hopper the library ar_track_alvar is used along with the tf library to transform the data.
 The python library inputs is used to take manual input from the Xbox controller in manual mode.
-The ROS package robot_localization is also being used for sensor fusion and filtering of input.
+The ROS package robot_localization could also be used for sensor fusion and filtering of input.

 Links for further reading of libraries: